Physical-chemical process

 However, you must be careful to choose an installation that is resistant to the corrosive power of salt.

-1h2o3 physico-chemical water treatment tanks
+The physico-chemical water treatment tanks of 1h2o3

 1h2o3 flocculation coagulation tanks are available in 3 standardized sizes, with volumes ranging from 4 to 12 m3.
 Theinternal volume allocation is adjustable, as is the speed of rotation for neutralization, coagulation or flocculation.